 - The possession, use, or distribution/sale of any illegal or controlled substance/narcotic is forbidden.
 The College will cooperate fully with law enforcement agencies and will not shield students from the law.
-The possession of illegal substances is punishable by arrest, fine, and/or imprisonment under the Delaware Code. - Resident students are responsible for substances used in their apartment by other students or external guests. - The presence of paraphernalia such as water pipes (hookahs), bongs, roach clips, syringes, etc., will be treated as the presence of an illegal substance.
-Any and all are not permitted on the Goldey-Beacom College campus. - The College will confiscate any illegal or controlled substances.
+The possession of illegal substances is punishable by arrest, fine, and/or imprisonment under the Delaware Code.
+While the recreational use of marijuana is legally permitted in Delaware, it is important to note that its presence in any form on campus or at College events is strictly prohibited in accordance with the Drug-Free Schools & Communities Act.
+The College maintains a zero-tolerance policy for the possession, utilization, or distribution/sale of illegal or controlled substances/narcotics. - Resident students are responsible for substances used in their apartment by other students or external guests. - The presence of paraphernalia such as water pipes (hookahs), bongs, roach clips, syringes, etc., will be treated as the presence of an illegal substance.
+Any and all are not permitted on the Goldey-Beacom College campus.

+• The College will confiscate any illegal or controlled substances.
 In collaboration with the State Police of Delaware, all confiscated illegal or controlled substances will be destroyed.